annalenagroos/w3schools-database-master/README.md

 Made some reasearch about the whole project an topics.
 Tried many times to setup and creat something.

 ### 03.11.2024
 Had to reset and setup the whole VM/wsl with Ismail again.
+Installed it using WSL.
-I installed it using WSL an updated the journal.
+Added the features listed above and updated the journal.
-Added as followed:
-- 3 Entities with the GET Method (Products, Categories, Suppliers)
-- Creating of 3 Entities with POST Method is working (Products, Categories, Suppliers)
-- Update of 3 Entities with PATCH Method is working (Products, Categories, Suppliers)
-- Delete of 3 Entities with the DELETE Method is working (Products, Categories, Suppliers)
-- Added new Feature Filtering (Filter Entities)
-- Added Feature Pagination
-- Added Sort function (click table head)